containers/podman/docs/tutorials/rootless_tutorial.md

 ```

 ### Enable unprivileged `ping`

+(It is very unlikely that you will need to do this on a modern distro).

 Users running in a non-privileged container may not be able to use the `ping` utility from that container.